GryderLab/rms_additional_code/README.md

 ## Tools used by Figure:

 ### Figure 3
-Panel A is a principal component analysis of RNA-seq data, made with .
+Panel A is a principal component analysis of RNA-seq derived TPM data, made with <a href="https://github.com/GryderArt/VisualizeRNAseq/blob/master/RNAseq_Pipeline/buildTPM_Matrix_GSEA_Heat_PCA.R"> the RNA-seq pipeline </a> in <a href="https://github.com/GryderArt/VisualizeRNAseq/tree/master"> VisualizeRNASeq</a>.
-Panel B is a heatmap of expression made with
+Panel B is a heatmap of expression made with <a href="https://github.com/GryderArt/VisualizeRNAseq/blob/master/RNAseq_Pipeline/buildTPM_Matrix_GSEA_Heat_PCA.R"> the RNA-seq pipeline </a> in <a href="https://github.com/GryderArt/VisualizeRNAseq/tree/master"> VisualizeRNASeq</a>.
-Panel C is a rank plot of gene set enrichment made with .
+Panel C is a rank plot of gene set enrichment made with the <a href="https://github.com/GryderArt/VisualizeRNAseq/blob/master/RNAseq_Pipeline/buildTPM_Matrix_GSEAranklist_Heatmaps.R"> GSEA ranklist script</a> in <a href="https://github.com/GryderArt/VisualizeRNAseq/tree/master"> VisualizeRNASeq</a>.
 Panel D is a scatterplot made with GraphPad Prism.
 Panel E is a pie chart made with GraphPad Prism.
-Panel F and Panel H consist of ChIP-seq data tracks plotted with IGV.
+Panel F and Panel H consist of ChIP-seq data tracks plotted with the Integrated Genome Viewer (IGV).
 Panel G is a bar plot made with GraphPad Prism.
 Panel I pairs a profile plot and a heatmap and was made with  (which employs deeptools).